dankelley/R-sandbox/README.md

 ## Contents

+* `complex_demodulation`: a directory holding tests of complex demodulation.
-* `filtering` directory holding tests of digital time-series filters.
+* `filtering`: a directory holding tests of digital time-series filters.